-- Bucket 1: no significant increase in credit risk since initial recognition or low level of risk: the expected credit loss is estimated based on the probability of a credit event occurring within 12 months; - Bucket 2: Significant increase in credit risk since initial recognition or high risk of default (non-investment grade assets, for example): the expected credit loss is estimated based on the probability of a credit event occurring over the lifetime of the assets; - Bucket 3: the asset is credit impaired, i.e. it is in default following the occurrence of a credit event.
+- Bucket 1: No significant increase in credit risk since initial recognition or low level of risk: the expected credit loss is estimated based on the probability of a credit event occurring within 12 months; - Bucket 2: Significant increase in credit risk since initial recognition or high risk of default (non-investment grade assets, for example): the expected credit loss is estimated based on the probability of a credit event occurring over the lifetime of the assets; - Bucket 3: The asset is credit impaired, i.e. it is in default following the occurrence of a credit event.

-CNP Assurances and its subsidiaries use their judgement to assess whether the credit risk on a financial asset has increased significantly since initial recognition.
+The Group uses its judgement to assess whether the credit risk on a financial asset has increased significantly since initial recognition.
 This relative approach requires the implementation of procedures to track changes in the credit quality of financial assets over time.
-CNP Assurances and its subsidiaries' procedures are based primarily on data from the rating agencies.
+CNP Assurances' procedures are based primarily on data from the rating agencies.